stutrek/idaho/README.md

 # Idaho

 Idaho is a state machine with functional aspects.
 Each state is a function that returns an object containing its transitions and any values associated with this state.
-States are functional, but machines are stateful.
+States are functions, but machines are stateful.

-It aims implement state charts using JavaScript idioms, using code rather than configuration.
-Everything that's possible with XState and other state machine/state chart libraries should be possible with Idaho.
+The goal of this library is to make it easy to go from a state chart to code with all state chart features.
+It does not aim to implement SCXML or other standards surrounding state charts.

 -   States are functions rather than configuration.
 -   States have a React-like hooks API for data and side effects.